 We have visited Cordoba once before, and fell in love with it.

 About a 2 hour drive from where we live, its a great place to spend the weekend.
-As a flower fanatic, I had heard about the patio festival the hold annually.
+As a flower fanatic, I had heard about the patio festival that is held annually.

 Every spring Córdoba bursts into bloom with special festivities for the month of May.
 The patio festival was an absolute must for me, so this seemed like the perfect opportunity to head back